tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

     <img src="../images/mapping_based_calibrator/menu1.jpg" alt="menu1">
 </p>

 A menu titled `Launcher configuration` should appear in the UI, and the user may change any parameter he deems convenient.
-However, for this tutorial, we will use the default values.
+However, for this tutorial, we use the default values.
 After configuring the parameters, click `Launch`.

 <p align="center">
     <img src="../images/mapping_based_calibrator/menu2.jpg" alt="menu2">